tttor/ctrl-foundation/method/policy-based/dpg_silver_2014.md

 * task
   * bandit with 50 continuous action dimensions
   * a high-dimensional task for controlling an octopus arm
+  * continuous-action variants: mountain car, pendulum and 2D puddle world.
+* experiment focuses on a direct comparison between
+  * the stochastic policy gradient: stochastic actor-critic in the bandit task (SAC-B)
+  * the deterministic policy gradient: based on COPDAC

 ## result
 * show that the deterministic policy gradient does indeed exist, and